Neural Network Based Optimization of Transmit Beamforming and RIS Coefficients Using Channel Covariances in MISO Downlink: Numerical Results

-$\bm{A}_m$ is an $N_t \times L_m$ matrix whose $l$th column is the transmit steering vector $\bm{a}(\theta_{m,l})$ with the angle-of-departure (AoD) of the $l$th path denoted by $\theta_{m,l}$.
-Assuming uniform linear array and half-wavelength antenna spacing, the transmit steering vector for path $l$ of the stronger UE of pair $m$ is given by~\cite{sayeed07}
+where $\bA_i$ is an $N_t \times L_i$ matrix whose $l$th column is the transmit steering vector $\ba(\theta_{i,l})$ corresponding to the angle-of-departure (AoD), $\theta_{i,l}$ of the $l$th path and $0 \le \theta_{i,l} \le 2\pi$.
+Under the assumption of a uniform linear array with half-wavelength spacing between antennas, the transmit steering vector for the $l$th path of UE $i$ is given by~\cite{sayeed07}

-For sparse channels, $L_m$ is small.
-For IRS-assisted UE of pair $m$, channel correlation matrix $\bR_{\bg_m}$ follows the same model as that for $\bR_{\bh_m}$.